 The OSS collects service fees based on use.
 To prevent users’ data on OSS from being leeched, OSS supports anti-leech based on the field referer in the HTTP header.
-Users can log in to OSS Console or use APIs to configure a referer white list for a bucket or whether to allow access by requests where referer is blank.
-For example, for a bucket named oss-example, set its referer white list to
+You can log on to the OSS console or use APIs to configure a referer whitelist for a bucket or whether to allow access by requests where referer is blank.
+For example, for a bucket named oss-example, set its referer whitelist to

 http://www.aliyun.com.
 Then, only requests with a referer of

 http://www.aliyun.com can access the objects in the bucket.

 - Anti-leech verification will be performed only when users access objects through URL signatures or anonymously.
 When the request header contains the “Authorization” field, anti-leech verification is not performed.

 - A bucket supports multiple referer fields, which are separated by the comma “,”.

 - The referer field supports the wildcard “*“ and “?”.

 - Users can set whether to allow access requests with empty referer fields.

 - When the whitelist is empty, the system will not check if the referer field is null (otherwise, all requests will be rejected).

 - When the whitelist is not empty and the rules do not allow null referer fields, only requests with referers in the whitelist will be allowed.
 Other requests (including null referer requests) will be rejected.